First national study into migrant and refugee women reveals diversity of experiences

 “This research offers key insights to build a more nuanced understanding of the diversity of migrant and refugee women’s experiences and its findings can be used to inform policy and other measures that may best support migrant and refugee women into the future,” she said.

 “Across residency / visa status, religious affiliation and age group, we need to carefully explore these women’s experiences and perspectives, and tailor efforts to improve their lives.

 “As Australia moves towards a vaccination strategy and a post-COVID-19 national recovery, it has been recognised that women have been impacted the hardest.
 Our findings also demonstrate that we need to attend to those most impacted such as young people and temporary visa holders.”

-Migrant and Refugee Women in Australia: The Safety and Security Study will be officially launched at the National Press Club today at 12.30pm AEST, in a special address by Harmony Alliance Chair Nyadol Nyuon.
+Migrant and Refugee Women in Australia: The Safety and Security Study will be officially launched at the National Press Club today at 12.30pm AEST, in a keynote address by Harmony Alliance Chair Nyadol Nyuon.
+You can live stream the event here via ABC News Live Stream or watch the recording of the event via ABC Iview here.
 To find out more about the study, click here.